Solange cancels Coachella performances over 'major production delays'

 Breaking News Emails

-Solange has cancelled her Coachella performances due to "major production delays," the festival announced Sunday evening.
+Solange has canceled her Coachella performances due to "major production delays," the festival announced Sunday evening.

 "Due to major production delays, Solange will unfortunately no longer be performing at this year's festival," the announcement reads.
 "She sends her sincerest apologies, and looks forward to performing at Coachella in the future."

-The festival takes place next weekend and the weekend of April 19-21, in Indio, Calif.
-Childish Gambino, Tame Impala and Ariana Grande are the headliners, while other performers include Kanye West (who will be performing a special Easter Sunday service) Janelle Monae, Khalid, Zedd, Weezer, J Balvin, Billie Eilish and many others.
+The festival takes place next weekend and the weekend of April 19-21, in Indio, California.
+Childish Gambino, Tame Impala and Ariana Grande are the headliners, while other performers include Kanye West (who will be performing a special Easter Sunday service), Janelle Monae, Khalid, Zedd, Weezer, J Balvin, Billie Eilish and many others.

 At press time, Solange had not commented on the cancellation on any of her social platforms.